naiyerasif/site/content/blog/2019/2019-07-08-persisting-documents-with-mongorepository.md

 }
 ```

-> **INFO** UTC is considered as `ZoneOffset` here. `Date` object, persisted in MongoDB, contains no zone information.
+> **Info** UTC is considered as `ZoneOffset` here. `Date` object, persisted in MongoDB, contains no zone information.
 However, since MongoDB timestamps default to UTC, you can adjust the offset accordingly for your timezone.

 Similarly, for conversion from `ZonedDateTime` to `Date`, write a yet another converter.